camrinbraun/marinepredators-website/content/_index/portfolio.md

 date = "2018-07-09"
 fragment = "portfolio"
 weight = 3
-background = "secondary"
+background = "white"

-title = "Portfolio Fragment"
+title = "Recent projects"
-subtitle = "Displaying animals with links and modals"
+#subtitle = "Displaying animals with links and modals"
 #title_align = "left" # Default is center, can be left, right or center

 #height = "110px" # Default is auto